VUIIS/qsiprep-prep/README.md

 scans -> bX000apa_fov140 -> nifti + json + bval + bvec
 ```

-Then place each in the INPUTS/fmap folder
+Then place in the INPUTS/fmap folder

 ---